D2jc/PrizePicksPredictor/README.md

 # PrizePicksPredictor

 Disclaimer, we have used an API and scraped the data.
-However, the Wiki tab does have the source to the API as well as the environment setup requirements for scraping the data.
+However, the [Wiki](https://github.com/D2jc/PrizePicksPredictor/wiki) does have the source to the API as well as the environment setup requirements for scraping the data.

 ---------